momentohq/momento-go-redis-client/README.md

 ### Prerequisites

-To run these examples, you will need a Momento auth token.
-A Momento auth token is required, you can generate one using the [Momento Console](https://console.gomomento.com)
+To run these examples, you will need a Momento API key.
+A Momento API key is required, you can generate one using the [Momento Console](https://console.gomomento.com)

-The examples will utilize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.
+The examples will utilize your API key via the environment variable `MOMENTO_API_KEY` you set.

 ### Basic Example